Joe Jordan: Tottenham Hotspur

 On 7 November 2008 Jordan left Portsmouth to join Redknapp at Tottenham Hotspur as first-team coach.
 That reformed the original Portsmouth back room team; Redknapp had brought in the recently sacked AFC Bournemouth manager Kevin Bond as Tottenham assistant manager.

 Queens Park Rangers

-In November 2012, Jordan re-united with Harry Redknapp at Queens Park Rangers as first-team coach.
+In November 2012, Jordan reunited with Harry Redknapp at Queens Park Rangers as first-team coach.

 Middlesbrough

 On 17 March 2017, Jordan was appointed as assistant first-team manager under caretaker manager Steve Agnew at Middlesbrough.
 Jordan left his post at the end of the 2016–17 season.

 AFC Bournemouth

 On 25 February 2021, AFC Bournemouth announced that Jordan had joined the coaching staff.
-Jordan left his role after the 2020–21 season, upon the expiration of his contract.
+Jordan left his role after the 2020–21 season upon the expiration of his contract.

 Recognition

 In 2005, Jordan was one of 11 players inducted into the Scottish Football Hall of Fame.
-Having been born in 1951, Jordan was the second youngest of the 2005 inductees, behind the then Rangers manager Alex McLeish, born in 1959, and with the oldest being Charles Campbell, born "circa 1850s".
+Having been born in 1951, Jordan was the second youngest of the 2005 inductees, behind the then Rangers manager Alex McLeish, who was born in 1959.
 Honouring the "truly great players, managers and officials who have reached the pinnacle of their profession and have made a significant contribution to Scotland's football reputation through their skill, spirit and determination", the induction followed the inaugural 20 Hall of Fame entrants, inducted in November 2004.
 Citing his "highly successful career at club level" at Leeds, Manchester United and Milan, the Hall of Fame stated Joe would probably be best remembered for his crucial 1973 World Cup qualifying goal against Czechoslovakia.

-According to STV in 2010, for his efforts for the Scotland national team as "braveheart Joe", for the "all round bravery and commitment to the cause whenever he [played for Scotland]" and particularly the crucial goal against Czechoslovakia in 1973, and the controversial penalty against Wales in 1977 (described as the 'hand of Joe', in reference to the later infamous Hand of God goal in 1986), Jordan's "status as a Scottish legend is safely assured" among the Tartan Army of Scotland's supporters.
+According to STV in 2010, Jordan's "status as a Scottish legend is safely assured" among the Tartan Army of Scotland's supporters, based on his efforts for the Scotland national team as "braveheart Joe" and his "all-round bravery and commitment to the cause whenever he [played for Scotland]", as well as the crucial goal against Czechoslovakia in 1973, and the controversial penalty against Wales in 1977 (described as the "hand of Joe", in reference to the later Hand of God goal in 1986).

 According to The Herald, Jordan's hero status took hold with the goal against Czechoslovakia, due to both its significance and the fact it had been seemingly scored "as if it were an act of sheer will."